JoeSz/Exopite-Simple-Options-Framework/README.md

 WHY?
 I need someting fast, easy and lightweight to generate option page and/or metabox for my plugins and/or post types.

-I also love to create/program someting new (for me) to have fun and leary every day.
+I also love to create/code to have fun and leary every day someting new.

 For my theme I use CodeStar Framework, so I created similarly.
 Unfortunately CodeStar Framework based on static class, can not initialize multiple times and this is required for plugns.